Sloofy/Petty-Tweaks/README.md

 # Credits
 Thanks to:
-- Octo for lending me his extracted tf_misc_dir.vpk files
+- Octo for lending me his extracted tf2_misc_dir.vpk files
 - rbjaxter's budhud for being inspiration
 - raysfire's and Doodle's tutorials on HUD making
 - the Team Fortress 2 community